fwip/mtg_pronouns/reworded_cards.md

 **Creature**

-Whenever Balshan Beguiler deals combat damage to a player, they reveals the top two cards of their library.
+Whenever Balshan Beguiler deals combat damage to a player, that player reveals the top two cards of their library.
 You choose one of those cards and put it into their graveyard.

 **1 / 1**